 Many tablets or laptops have sims, or at least a slot to add a cellular card.
 Tablets can have all the same specialized sensors and phone specific hardware.
-You can use a tablet or laptop to make calls, but not so much while holding them up to your ear.
+You can hold a 7-8 inch tablet to your ear, just like the jumbo phones.
 Bluetooth earbuds may not always be convenient.
 Unless the tablet or laptop had a built-in dock for the earbuds, and they were easy to pull out.
 See here a phone case with a pod for the earbuds:

 When picking your device, be it a phone, tablet, or laptop, you should look to see what solutions the community has created to bypass artificial corporation-imposed restrictions.
 The ability for tablets to make phone calls or send messages may be purposely disabled.
 You may have to buy last year's model, because time is needed for the community to code solutions.
 See what Android custom ROMs or mobile Linux OS's are available for a specific device.

 Some devices have restrictions the community is never able to work around.
 Hardware manufacturers may place an electronic lock to prevent a consumer from installing alternate operating systems.
 I have an SM-960U1, and with this model I cannot unlock the bootloader.
 Also, the rooting method is inferior, which involves using Samsung testing software, which is limited to 80% battery capacity.
 I personally like my full battery capacity, so I won't be rooting my phone, and I am stuck running stock Android as my base system.